-Chocolate & Zucchini is a blog written by Clotilde Dusoulier, a 33-year-old Parisian food writer who shares her passion for all things food-related.
+Chocolate & Zucchini is a blog written by Clotilde Dusoulier, a French food writer based in Paris who shares her passion for all things food-related.

 Here you'll find recipe ideas and cooking inspiration, plus musings on quirky ingredients, cookbook acquisitions, nifty tools, and restaurant experiences.